The Phantom Debt

 In late June, the Federal Trade Commission (FTC) filed a complaint in federal court in North Carolina against a debt collection company in that state.
 Allegedly, the debt collection company took money from consumers for fake (so called “phantom”) debts.
 In other words, for debts that the consumers did not actually owe.

-According to the FTC, here’s how this scam worked.
-The debt collection company bought counterfeit payday loans through a debt broker from a third-party lending company.
+According to the FTC, the debt collection company bought counterfeit payday loans through a debt broker from a third-party lending company.
 The debt collection company then began collecting on the fake debts from consumers.
 Complaints started coming in from consumers who complained that they did not owe the debts or that there was no outstanding balance on the debt.
 The debt collection company complained to the broker from whom they bought the debt.
 The broker refunded their money.
 But, according to the FTC, the debt collection company continued collecting on the debts knowing all the while that the debts were phony.

 The debt collection company now faces a lawsuit against them by the FTC.
 The FTC charges that the debt collection company violated the FTC Act by engaging in false and deceptive acts or practices.
 The FTC also charges that the debt collection company violated the Fair Debt Collection Practices Act by using false or deceptive means to collect a consumer debt.
 The FTC is asking the federal court to order the debt collection company to stop its allegedly unlawful practices.
 The FTC also seeks restitution and enforcement costs.